DDR-1/pharmacy-management-system/README.md

 # Pharmacy-Management-System
-Pharmacy management system using tkinter and sql
+Pharmacy management system using tkinter and sql database.